KebabOverIp/RepairThings/Checklists/Initial Access Checklist.md

 * Check version using `searchsploit` for public exploits
 * Check for `anonymous` login
 * Check for hints within the directory (i.e. `minniemouse.exe`)
-* Download the directory `wget -m ftp://anonymous:anonymous@192.168.215.245`
+* Download the directory `wget -m ftp://anonymous:anonymous@10.10.10.20`
 * Check if there's anything that points towards uploads going to the web directory

+### 22 - SSH

+* Try to bruteforce basics credentials as ftp:ftp, user:user, backup:backup, webappname:webappname...

 ### 80 - WEB

 * Check Web Application Checklist
 * Check version using `searchsploit` for public exploits (Traversal, SQLi, RCE)
-* Check to see if anything else is running using `whatweb http://10.10.10.10` (searchsploit, wordpress)
+* Check to see if anything else is running using `whatweb http://10.10.10.20` (searchsploit, wordpress)
 * Fully enumerate with directory brute-forcing
 	* Run multiple tools and check for file extensions, try from deeper directories
 * Visit site in the browser and look for any context clues